Tragedy in an Animation Utopia: Horror, Heartbreak and Mystery After an Arson Massacre

 "KyoAni helped make anime into an art form for the masses," says Makoto Shinkai, director of 2017's Your Name, Japan's most successful anime of the past decade with $358 million at the global box office.
 "Typical high school students and adult professionals who aren't hard-core fans now watch anime casually at home, sing anime theme songs at karaoke, buy merchandise around town," Shinkai explains.
 "KyoAni helped create this culture and changed a whole generation's behavior — its work had that kind of power."

 Despite its centrality to Japan's popular identity, the anime industry has always had a darker side — studios known for punishing hours, exploitative conditions with few or no benefits and a workforce that many employers view as disposable.
-Companies that violate Japan's labor laws in this way are referred to as buraku kigyō, or "black corporations," and Tokyo's anime world is notorious for them.
+Companies that violate Japan's labor laws in this way are referred to as burakku kigyō, or "black corporations," and Tokyo's anime world is notorious for them.
 Freelancers, compensated by the frame, move quickly from one project to the next.
 But from its earliest days, KyoAni deliberately offered a marked alternative, earning a reputation for corporate decency.

 The Hattas met in Kyoto in 1975, married shortly after and had three children before deciding that they wanted to go into business for themselves.
 Over many conversations, they settled on animation: Yoko had worked in the coloring department of a prominent Tokyo studio, and they saw that the field was rapidly expanding.
 But it also was a top-heavy industry, with costly production methods.
 Artists at Tokyo's major studios would draw hundreds of images, called cels, and ship them off to Korea or China, where they were colored in by low-wage workers.
 The Hattas wanted to cut out the middlemen by bringing this outsourced labor to the many available workers in Kyoto and the surrounding Kansai region.